gottfried-github/nodejs-ecommerce--sketch/notes.md

     3. if data includes fields, not defined in the spec, it throws an error

 But mainly, we have to make sure that it returns proper errors for data, violating a mixture of JSON and BSON rules.

+# `_product-validate`, testing `_validateBSON`
+The method is private, it's meant to be used by `validate`, which JSON-validate the data before passing it to the method.
+Henceforth, I only provide cases involving `itemInitial`.
+I compare the returned error (if any) with an error, generated for the same input by `mongodb` `ObjectId`.